-Fama and French (2015) have listed five factors consisting of market excess return, size factor (SMB), and book-to-market factor (HML).
+Fama and French (2015) have listed three factors consisting of market excess return, size factor (SMB), and book-to-market factor (HML).
 SMB (small minus big) represents a return on a small stock portfolio minus a return on a large stock portfolio, while HML (high minus low) represents a return on portfolio value stocks minus returns on portfolio growth stocks.
-In this research, these five factors could underline that the profitability and investment factors affect the rate of return on assets.

-Meanwhile Tripathi research (2018) in analyzing the value effect in Indian Stock Market have adopted several variables such as price to book ratio (P / B), price to earnings ratio (P / E), dividend yield (D / P), cash flow yield (C / P), sales to price ratio (S / P) and enterprise value to PBDITA ratio (EV / PBDITA).
-This study uses conventional risk-adjusted measures, and M² measure and Fama's decomposition measure.
+These three factors basically represent the profitability of investment may affect the rate of return on assets.Tripathi (2018) on the other hand have analyzed the value effect in Indian Stock Market and adopted several variables such as price to book ratio (P / B), price to earnings ratio (P / E), dividend yield (D / P), cash flow yield (C / P), sales to price ratio (S / P) and enterprise value to PBDITA ratio (EV / PBDITA).
+The study uses conventional risk-adjusted measures, and M² measure and Fama's decomposition measure.
 According to Athanassakos (2009), variable P / E is a variable that can consistently depict value effects compared with PBV variables.
-Meanwhile,Leite et al. (2018) states that the evidence of size effect in average stock excess returns, little evidence of value and profitability effects, and some investment effects.
+Leite et. al (2018) stated that the evidence of size effect in average stock excess returns, little evidence of value and profitability effects, and some investment effects.

-The research from Shaharuddin, Lau, and Ahmad (2017), have tried to use Fama-French model to Islamic stock.This study has contributed to the analysis of the Fama–French three-factor model by proving the validity of model using the newly constructed Fama–French factors from Malaysian Islamic stock market.
-With generalized method of moments and robustness tests, their results compliment earlier studies by comparing the results over two sub-periods, before and after the financial crises and the fall of Lehman Bros.
-The results of the analysis suggest that the reversal of size effects exists after periods of financial crisis.
-This is the first attempt to create FF factors and test the model from Islamic equity style indices.
+The research conducted by Shaharuddin, Lau, and Ahmad (2017), have utilised Fama-French model to measure the Islamic stock.
+Their study has contributed to the analysis of the Fama–French three-factor model by providing the validity of model using the newly constructed Fama–French factors from Malaysian Islamic stock market.
+With generalized method of moments and robustness tests, their results compliment earlier studies by comparing the results over two sub-periods, before and after the financial crises and the fall of Lehman Brothers.
+Their findings suggest that the reversal of size effects exists after periods of financial crisis.
+This is the first attempt to create Fama-French factors and test the model from Islamic equity indices.

-This research tries to choose variables which are almost same with variable of previous research that is variable of variable profit that is Return on Equity, market variable that is book-to-market (BVPS), variable cash flow that is Ebitda / intexps ratio, Variable liquidity that is with Debt / ebitda, and the Earning Per Share (EPS) ratio of future earnings prospects.
+The current research adopts similar variables as adopted by the previous researches like Tripathi (2018) and Shaharuddin, Lau, and Ahmad (2017) which are Return on Equity, market variable that is book-to-market (BVPS), variable cash flow that is Ebitda / intexps ratio, Variable liquidity that is with Debt / ebitda, and the Earning Per Share (EPS) ratio of future earnings prospects.

-Base on previous study so the hypothesis this analysis is
+Based on findings of previous researches, this research hypothesized that:

-Return on Equity, book-to-market (BVPS), Ebitda / intexps ratio, Debt / ebitda, and the Earning Per Share (EPS) ratio of Value Stockaffects the net asset value of mutual funds
+Return on Equity, book-to-market (BVPS), Ebitda / intexps ratio, Debt / ebitda, and the Earning Per Share (EPS) ratio of Value Stock would have significant effect on the net asset value of Shariah mutual funds

-Return on Equity, book-to-market (BVPS), Ebitda / intexps ratio, Debt / ebitda, and the Earning Per Share (EPS) ratio ofGrowth Stockaffects the net asset value of mutual funds
+Return on Equity, book-to-market (BVPS), Ebitda / intexps ratio, Debt / ebitda, and the Earning Per Share (EPS) ratio ofGrowth Stock would have significant effects on the net asset value of Shariah mutual funds

-Methods
+Methodology

-This study is conducted quantitatively which relies on secondary data for statistical analysis.
-Quantitative approach that is aims to test the hypothesis.
-Anshori and Iswati (2009: 13) explain that the quantitative approach is a method of research that quantitative data and apply a form of analysis to accept or reject the hypothesis.
-Overall, secondary data is obtained from Quarterly Financial Report published on the official website of each company and the mutual fund statistics on the official OJK (Otoritas Jasa Keuangan) website from year 2013 to 2017.
+This research is conducted quantitatively to achieve the research objective and to proof the hypotheses.
+Anshori and Iswati (2009: 13) explained that the quantitative approach is a method of research that uses quantitative data and applies a statistical form of analysis to accept or reject the hypothesis.
+Overall, this research have collected secondary data which is obtained from Quarterly Financial Report published on the official website of each company and the mutual fund statistics on the official OJK (Otoritas Jasa Keuangan) website from year 2013 to 2017.

-In terms of sampling technique, purposive sampling method have been adopted to collect data for this research where the sample is selected based on certain considerations as following: Sharia Mutual Funds that have been operating actively during the study period (January 1, 2013 - December 31, 2017).
+In terms of sampling technique, purposive sampling method have been adopted to collect data for this research based on certain considerations as following:

+Shariah Mutual Funds that have been operating actively during the study period (January 1, 2013 - December 31, 2017).

-Sharia Mutual Funds should be registered in OJK (Financial Services Authority).
+Shariah Mutual Funds should be registered in OJK (Financial Services Authority).